RoxasShadow/Vaporizza/README.md

 - Install `Vaporizza.gadget` just clicking on it
 - Click the right mouse button on the desktop -> View -> Show Desktop Gadgets
 - ???
+- If you like Vaporizza give it a star
+- ???
 - Profit!

 In order to add some applications in Steam (Origin, uPlay, free-DRM games and whatever), just `Steam -> Games -> Add a non steam game to my library`.